Energy Performance Certificate Requirements

-An EPC lasts for 10 years – a landlord don’t need to get a new one for each new let, the same one can be re-used.
+An EPC lasts for 10 years – a landlord does not need to get a new one for each new let, the same one can be re-used.
 If changes are carried out to the property which may affect the energy performance such as an extension, loft conversion, installing extra installation, new double glazing etc, a new EPC may be commissioned.

 A new EPC will be required if a building is converted to contain a different number of dwellings or units with one EPC needed for each self-contained unit.

-A landlord now needs to provide an EPC to a prospective or new tenant who moves into their property after 1st October 2008 (this does not apply to tenants who have been living at a property before this date).
+A landlord now needs to provide an EPC to a prospective or new tenant who moves into their property since 1st October 2008 (this does not apply to tenants who have been living at a property before this date).
 The EPC must be free to the tenant, or prospective tenant.